SuperNETorg/dockerfiles/README.md

 - Make script executable by running command `chmod -f u+x jenkins_setup.sh`
 - Run the script by running command `./jenkins_setup.sh`

-If above commands executes without any error then an image with name **jenkins** will be created along with Jenkins Master container having following details:
+If above commands executes without any error then an image with name **jenkins_version_2** will be created along with Jenkins Master container having following details:
 - Host/Node/Server port 8080 will be mapped to master container's port 8080
 - Container's volume will be mounted at **/home/ubuntu/jenkins_home**
 - User **jenkins** will be created.